7 Royal Icing Mistakes and How To Fix Them

 7. Add the bug trail using an edible food marker.

-While it seems like a lot, when you practice enough you get used to understanding what details have to be added first and what is added last.
+While it seems like a lot of steps, when you practice enough you get used to understanding what details have to be added in the correct order.

 royal icing troubleshooting

-When it comes to lettering and making faces and characters, it is hard.
-I cannot stress this enough.
+When it comes to lettering and making faces and characters, it is hard so don’t beat yourself up if it doesn’t look perfect!
 Sometimes you need one or two cookies to practice on.
 You can also practice on a paper-towel or plate.
 Above, I practiced Thomas the train faces on parchment.

 royal icing troubleshooting